 Examples of recent instructions include:

 • Obtained an urgent interim injunction in the High Court for a TV studio for the return of television recording cameras seized by a shareholder/creditor.

 • Obtained an urgent interim injunction for a commercial laundry whose machines had been rendered inoperable by the lessor’s agents in a dispute over lease payments.

 • Represented a property developer at trial defending a claim from the buyer of the property.

-• Advised and acted for a specialist M&E subcontractor following early termination by the main contractor in a multi-million pound project.
+• Advised and acted for a specialist M&E subcontractor following early termination by the main contractor in a multi-million pound construction project.

 • Successfully resisted a challenge to detailed assessment of costs by a commercial claimant who had discontinued proceedings.

 • Advised the potential claimant on the effect of an undisclosed commission received by his bank in connection with a £10 million investment.

 • Acted for an investor in a failed tax scheme, successfully obtaining pre-action disclosure from its agent of payments said to be bribes.

 • Advised the borrower under a $5m facility agreement on whether it could be rescinded following discovery of a secret commission received by their agent.